Key terms

 Common mistake

 Testing from inside the admin does not always match the real lead path.
-Test the public form, calendar, checkout, or funnel step exactly like a customer, then trace front-end action to contact record to workflow enrollment to expected outcome.
+Admin-side tests can skip the public form, calendar, funnel, checkout, contact state, or source data that controls workflow entry.
+Test the public path exactly like a customer, then trace front-end action to contact record to workflow enrollment to expected outcome.

 Article FAQ